-Written orders from parent(s)/guardian(s) to forgo life-sustaining treatment for their child must be signed by the student's physician and given to the Superintendent.
+Written orders from parent/guardian to forgo life-sustaining treatment for their child must be signed by the student's physician and given to the Superintendent.
 This policy shall be interpreted in accordance with the Illinois Health Care Surrogate Act (755 ILCS 40/).